leo-bogert/bumblebee-multiscreen-tools/README.md

 ### Run something on the Nvidia GPU

 *Notice*: This won't work when only the internal screen is enabled, bumblebee-multiscreen-tools currently always disables the Nvidia GPU then since it is assumed that usage of the internal screen means you're running on battery and hence won't play games. **FIXME**: Add option to `switch-screen` to enable it on the internal screen.
 Add `/etc/pm/` handler to use it automatically if the AC state changes.
+See `TODO.md` for details.

 Old approach: